Dylan-J-Morris/covid19-forecasting-aus/README.md

 There are two ways to run the UoA Covid-19 forecasting model built into the codebase:
 - locally
 - on a cluster (HPC) that uses slurm
 In this markdown document we outline the requirements for both and provide the straightforward approaches for scenario modelling (the main source of interest currently).

-**Note:** For normal (no scenario) modelling, you do not supply the scenario or scenario date to the functions/sbatch scripts.
 ## Data
 1. In the covid forecasting directory (from github) create a data folder called `data`.
 2. Create folder for the microdistancing surveys called `md`.
 This needs to contain `Barometer wave XX compliance.csv` files up to the current wave.
 3. Download latest NNDSS data or linelist from Mediaflux.
 Put in `/data`.
-4. Put `vaccine_effect_timeseries.csv` in `/data`.
+4. Put `vaccine_effect_timeseries_xxxx-xx-xx.csv` in `/data`.
+Rename this to have the same file name as the NNDSS data.
 5. Download Google mobility data from https://www.google.com/covid19/mobility/ and put in `/data`.

 ## What you need installed
-Need `matplotlib pandas numpy arviz pystan pyarrow fastparquet seaborn tables tqdm scipy`.
+To run the full pipeline you will need `matplotlib pandas numpy arviz pystan pyarrow fastparquet seaborn tables tqdm scipy pytables`.
+For older versions of Python, you can use `stan` instead of `pystan`.
+This can be triggered by setting `on_phoenix=True` in `params.py`.

-**Note:** Think this is all the dependencies but there might be one or two more.
-Might be best to wait till you see that each part is running before leaving it alone.
-Particularly relevant for the simulation part.

 ## Model options
 There are some options used within the model that are not passed as parameters.
 These are all found in the `model/params.py` file.
 Additionally, options/assumptions have been made during the fitting in `model/fitting_and_forecasting/generate_posterior.py`.
 Before running either workflow, ensure the flags in the `model/params.py` file are set accordingly.
 Typically this will involve setting `on_phoenix=True` to either true (if using HPC) of `False` (if running locally), setting `run_inference=True`, `testing_inference=False` and `run_inference_only=False`.
 The latter two flags are used to save time by not plotting in the stan fitting part of `generate_posterior.py`.